kubestellar/kubestellar/docs/content/direct/wec-registration.md

 kubectl --context <its-context> get csr
 ```

-You should see a CSR with your WEC name and status `Pending`.
+The first few attempts might not show the CSR with your WEC name and status `Pending`.
+Continue checking until the CSR appears.
 This CSR is created by the OCM registration agent running on your WEC.

-**Wait for CSR to appear:**
+#### Loop that waits for Certificate Signing Request

+The following bash loop automates the waiting described just above:

 ```shell
 # Wait for CSR to be created (this may take a few moments)
 while [ -z "$(kubectl --context <its-context> get csr | grep <your-wec-name>)" ]; do